DIAGNijmegen/website-content/content/pages/vacancies/phd-bcc-clinical-practice.md

 Read more about our strategy and what working at Radboud University Medical Center means.
 Our colleagues would be happy to tell you about it. #weareradboudumc

 ## Application
-Please apply before August 1st, 2024 via .
+Please apply before August 29th, 2024 [here](https://www.radboudumc.nl/en/vacancies/145464-phd-candicate-towards-clinical-implementation-of-ai-for-oncological-dermatopathology) .
 Here, you can also find more information on the application process and what needs to be included.